 Colossi of Memnon

-These paired colossal statues of Amenhotep III were poetically, but incorrectly, thought in ancient times to represent Memnon, the mythological son of Eos (dawn).
-It was said that the northern (right) statue made a sort of moaning sound at dawn and dusk.
-The colossus fell silent after repairs by the Roman emperor Septimius Severus.
+The ancient Greeks thought - poetically, but incorrectly - that these statues represented Memnon, the mythological son of Eos (dawn).
+It is said that the northern (right) statue made a sort of moaning sound at dawn and dusk, but fell silent after repairs by the Roman emperor Septimius Severus.

-The statues are quite impressive, even in their ruined state.
-Their true scale can be seen by comparison with the tiny figure of a visitor in the lower right of the photo.
+The colossi actually depict pharaoh Amenhotep III, and guarded his (now vanished) mortuary temple.
+They continue to impress, even in their ruined state.
+Their enormous scale - 1,000 tons each in weight, and 75' high - can be seen by comparison with the tiny figure of a visitor in the lower right of the photo.
 A modern hot-air balloon, hired out for tours, is visible above the cliffs to the right.